debonet/silkjs/README.md

 VividJS
 ======

-VividJS is a web MV* framework.
-Inspired by the promise of AngluarJS, but turned off by its rough edges, the vividJS attempts to provide smooth and graceful framework for web application development.
+At a superficial level, VividJS is one more web MVC framework, but really what VividJS represents is an entirely new web developemnt paradigm.

+VividJS is inspired by the promise of such advances as AngluarJS, BackboneJS and Meteorjs, but made simple.
+We've done this by effectively constructing an entirely new meta language (that sits compatibly atop JS and HTML).
+Imagine developing web apps with in HTML but with the power of Lisp, including Scoping, closures, and macros, combined with the automatic coherence of systems like Prolog.

 Status